AST-LW-TV/maven/README.md

 ### Commands used in this Project

-First Task - created a project with maven
+First Task - Created a project with maven

-Second Task - taking the properties from maven CLI
+Second Task - Taking the properties from maven CLI

-- property - browserFromCMD
+- Property - browserFromCMD
     - expected **value** - chrome or firefox
-- to execute single file unit test
+- To execute single file unit test
      - -Dtest=PageNavigatedTest
      - -Dtest=SearchStringValidationTest
      - -Dtest=TextVerificationTest

 #### mvn commands
-  - to execute the test in chrome browser
+  - To execute the test in chrome browser
 ```
 mvn -DbrowserFromCMD=chrome test
 ```

-- to execute the test in firefox browser
+- To execute the test in firefox browser
 ```
 mvn -DbrowserFromCMD=firefox test
 ```

-- to execute individual test files
+- To execute individual test files
 ```
 mvn -DbrowserFromCMD=<value> -Dtest=PageNavigatedTest test